-- Whisk all sauce ingredients together and set aside.
-Toss the steak together with the sugar and cornflour and season well with pepper.
+- MAKE THE SAUCE: Whisk all sauce ingredients together and set aside.
+Toss the steak together with the sugar and cornflour and season well with salt and pepper.

-- Heat 2 tablespoons of the oil in a large wok or frying pan.
+- BROWN THE BEEF: Heat 2 tablespoons of the oil in a large wok or frying pan.
 When the oil is hot, cook the beef for 2-3 minutes until browned.
 Transfer to a plate while you cook the vegetables.

-- Add the remaining oil to the pan along with the red pepper, whites of the spring onions, ginger and chilli.
+- ADD THE PEPPERS: Add the remaining oil to the pan along with the red pepper, whites of the spring onions, ginger and chilli.
 Cook, stirring often for 2 minutes.

-- Add the beef and any resting juices back to the pan, cook for 2 minutes, tossing to combine, then transfer to a serving platter.
+- COMBINE THE INGREDIENTS: Add the beef and any resting juices back to the pan, cook for 2 minutes, tossing to combine, then transfer to a serving platter.

 In my household, we can easily eat this between the two of us.
+(I know!)
 With a few sides and some steamed vegetables this recipe can feed four.